causalMedAnalysis/linpath/README.md

 ### Required Arguments

 - `depvar`: Specifies the outcome variable.
 - `mvars`: Specifies the mediators in causal order, starting from the first in the hypothesized causal sequence to the last.
-Up to 5 mediators can be included.
 - `dvar(varname)`: Specifies the treatment (exposure) variable.
 - `d(real)`: Specifies the reference level of treatment.
 - `dstar(real)`: Specifies the alternative level of treatment.
 Together, (d - dstar) defines the treatment contrast of interest.